 The right landscape design can make all the difference to a prospective buyer, especially when it’s beautifully and carefully executed.
 In fact, REALTORS®and landscape professionals estimate that a well-landscaped yard can add 5% to 15% to the selling value of a house.
 Houses that look good from the road carry higher price tags—a fact that turns landscape investments into money in the bank when selling a house.
 In addition to landscaping, features such as operable walls can enhance a home’s appeal by offering flexible space.
 It’s also important to be mindful of EPC requirements for rental properties, which can impact energy efficiency and compliance.
 For those considering financial options for home improvements, these resources https://equityrelease.org.uk/ can provide valuable insights into how equity release can fund your landscaping projects.
 Also for those looking to maximize their return, exploring options such as this site https://sellatenantedproperty.org.uk/ can be a strategic move.
+For landlords, you can find guidance on meeting these requirements at https://eicr-for-landlords.co.uk/.
 Here are a few ideas on how to improve your landscape:

 Trees